 Labor Day hasn’t always been this relaxing, though.
-The holiday’s roots can be traced back to the streets of 1880s New York City, where rival union leaders joined forces to protest the unfair labor practices that plagued industry at the time.
+The holiday’s roots can be traced back to the streets of 1880s New York City, where rival union leaders joined forces to protest unfair labor practices.

 - 818 hot dogs are eaten every second from Memorial Day to Labor Day.

-- More than 647,000 workers’ lives have been saved since the Occupational Safety and Health Act was enacted in 1970.
+- Over 712,000 workers’ lives have been saved since the Occupational Safety and Health Act was enacted in 1970.

 Ask the Experts